Cooling Fan Assembly Buyer’s Guide

 Manual vs. Electric

 A cooling fan assembly comes in two types: manual and electric.
-When choosing one for your car, it's important that you weigh the pros and cons of each type to see which of them suits your needs best.
+When choosing one for your vehicle, it's important to weigh the pros and cons of each type to see which suits your needs best.

-On the other hand, an electrical cooling fan assembly is recommended if you're looking for an improved engine performance.
-Unlike the manual type, this one has no parasitic loss, providing more power and less engine drag.
-However, this type is not suitable for cars with a restrictive cooling unit.
+On the other hand, an electrical cooling fan assembly is recommended if your goal is improved engine performance.
+Unlike a manual fan, this has no parasitic loss, providing more power and less engine drag.
+However, this type isn't suitable for vehicles with a restrictive cooling unit.

-- Know the CFM (cubic feet per minute) rating of the cooling fan.
-Basically, CFM refers to how much air a fan moves.
+- Know the CFM (cubic feet per minute) rating of your vehile's cooling fan.
+This rating essentially measures how much air a fan moves.

-- Make sure that the fan has a minimum of four blades.
-More blades installed would mean a more effective and efficient cooling process.
+- Make sure that your fan has a minimum of four blades.
+The more blades it has, the more efficient it will be in cooling your radiator.

 Quick and Easy Steps for Replacing a Cooling Fan Assembly